Essex trailer deaths: what we know so far

 What we know so far

-– The 25-year-old driver of the truck from Northern Ireland is arrested at the scene on suspicion of murder.

-– The trailer, which had a Carrier refrigeration unit, travelled from Zeebrugge, Belgium, into Purfleet, England, and docked in the Thurrock area, about 9km from Purfleet, shortly after 12.30am.
+– The trailer travelled from Zeebrugge, Belgium, into Purfleet, England, and docked in the Thurrock area, about 9km from Purfleet, shortly after 12.30am.

-– The Northern Irish driver collected the trailer at about 1.05am and the alarm was raised at the industrial park in Grays about a half hour later.
-Reports suggest the trailer’s refrigeration unit may have been on and the migrants could have frozen to death in temperatures as low as -25C.
+– The Northern Irish driver collected the trailer at about 1.05am and the alarm was raised at the industrial park in Grays about 30 minutes later.

-– Forensic police dressed in white coveralls were seen going in and out of the vehicle in Grays throughout Wednesday.
-It remained behind a cordon until shortly before 5pm when it was escorted by a number of police vehicles to nearby Tilbury Docks where it was planned to remove the bodies.
+– Forensic police examined the truck at the scene and later escorted it to Tilbury Docks where it was planned to remove the bodies.

 – The truck was registered in Varna, a city on the east coast of Bulgaria.
 The Bulgarian authorities say the truck has not been in the country since 2017.

-– The Scania truck’s windscreen carried a sticker reading “Ireland, the ultimate dream”.

-– On Wednesday evening, police in Northern Ireland searched two houses in the Portadown area, believed to be the homes of the driver and his extended family.
+– A spokesman for Co Monaghan-based Global Trailer Rentals Ltd (GTR) has confirmed that it owns the refrigerated trailer, it was leased to another firm and that it can provide tracking data related to the vehicle to police.

-– On Thursday morning, British police say they believe the dead, 38 adults and one teenager, were Chinese nationals.
+– British police say they believe the dead, 31 men and eight women, are Chinese nationals.

+– The driver’s period of detention was extended by 24 hours on Thursday afternoon.